Workplace Complacency Can Be a Dangerous Hidden Leadership Warning Sign

 The 5 Warning Signs

-As a leader, what are the warning signs that a new performance comparison is required to fight workplace complacency?
+As a leader, what are the warning signs that a new performance comparison is required to fight workplace complacency and lift expectations?

 The Bottom Line